 Today was a long but fantastic sightseeing day in Saigon – an exciting and beautiful city!
 I toured Saigon with a group of about 20 tourists – Russian, French, British, Vietnamese, Australian, and Indian.
 I was the only American.
-It was a wonderful diverse group of well-traveled people and I was happy to spend the day with them since being a solo traveler gets lonely at times.
+It was a wonderful diverse group of well-traveled people, and I was happy to spend the day with them since being a solo traveler is lonely at times.
 Our Vietnamese tour guide provided excellent commentary on the sites we toured, including some taboo subjects.

 Our guide later echoed a similar sentiment.
 He emphasized the incredible progress made toward peace in the past 30 years.
 Some of the photos I took at the War Remnants Museum are in this blog.
-The photos (especially victims of Agent Orange) are very disturbing and made a huge impact – as did tours of the Killing Fields and Tuol Sleng S-21 Concentration Camp Genocide Museum in Phnom Penh, Cambodia.
+The photos (especially victims of Agent Orange) are disturbing and made a huge impact – as did tours of the Killing Fields and Tuol Sleng S-21 Concentration Camp Genocide Museum in Phnom Penh, Cambodia.

 “The interior roof is decorated with delicately fashioned porcelain figurines expressing themes from Chinese religion and legends.
 Lanterns and wooden models of Chinese theaters hang over the entrance.”

-China Town Chợ Lớn is a Chinese-influenced section of Saigon’s District 5.
+ChinaTown Chợ Lớn is a Chinese-influenced section of Saigon District 5.
 It’s on the west bank of the Saigon River and the largest Chinatown in Vietnam.
-The Vietnamese name Chợ Lớn means “big” (lớn) “market” (chợ).
+In Vietnamese, the name Chợ Lớn means “big” (lớn) “market” (chợ).
 Binh Tay Market is its central market and Quan Am Pagoda is a famous Chinese temple in Chợ Lớn.
 Quan Am Pagoda means the Chinese Goddess of Mercy Temple.
-Dedicated to the deity Quan Am, the pagoda is the oldest in Saigon and the home to other deities including the Laughing Buddha (Buddha of the Future), Di Da (Buddha of the Past), and Thinh Ca (Historical Buddha).
+Dedicated to the deity Quan Am, the pagoda is the oldest in Saigon.
+It’s home to other deities including the Laughing Buddha (Buddha of the Future), Di Da (Buddha of the Past), and Thích Ca (Historical Buddha).

 Binh Tay Market is the Central Market of Chợ Lớn in District 5.
 Local Vietnamese-Chinese refer to it as “The New Market of Chợ Lớn”.
 The Chinese, other than those living in Vietnam, know it as Dī’àn, or literally, “embankment”.